Duaneart711/pid-ball-control/README.md

 ---

-## My Contributions
+## Design & Implementation

+This project was designed, built, programmed, and tested from start to finish.
+Development included hardware assembly, embedded programming, controller tuning, and experimental validation.

+Key work completed included:

-This project involved designing, programming, assembling, and testing the complete control system.
+- Designed and assembled the complete ball-and-beam system.

-My responsibilities included:

-- Programming the PID control algorithm on an Arduino Uno.
+- Programmed the PID control algorithm using an Arduino Uno.
-- Integrating the infrared distance sensor with the servo-controlled beam.
+- Integrated the infrared distance sensor with the servo-controlled beam.
-- Wiring and assembling the electrical and mechanical components.
+- Wired and tested the electrical and mechanical components.
-- Tuning the proportional, integral, and derivative gains through repeated hardware testing.
+- Tuned the proportional, integral, and derivative gains through repeated testing.
-- Troubleshooting sensor noise, unstable controller behavior, and mechanical response issues.
+- Troubleshot sensor noise, controller stability, and mechanical response.
-- Evaluating controller performance using experimental response data.
+- Evaluated controller performance using experimental response data.
 ---

 ## Engineering Challenges

-One of the biggest challenges was tuning the PID controller to keep the ball stable while still responding quickly.
-Higher proportional gains improved response speed but caused overshoot, while excessive derivative gain reduced oscillations at the cost of slower movement.
-The controller required several rounds of tuning to find the right balance between speed and stability.
+Developing a stable control system required balancing fast response with overall stability.

+- **PID tuning:** Finding the right combination of proportional, integral, and derivative gains required multiple rounds of testing to achieve quick response without excessive overshoot.

-Another challenge was reducing noise from the infrared distance sensor.
-To improve measurement accuracy, the controller averaged multiple sensor readings before calculating each control update.
+- **Sensor accuracy:** The infrared distance sensor produced small measurement fluctuations, so multiple readings were averaged before each control update to improve stability.

-The mechanical system also introduced limitations.
-Since the servo motor cannot move instantly, the controller had to be tuned to account for the physical response of the beam while minimizing delay and preventing unnecessary oscillations.
+- **Mechanical limitations:** Because the servo motor cannot move instantly, the controller had to account for mechanical delay while minimizing unnecessary oscillations.
 ---

 ## Testing & Validation